1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health professionals—including psychologists, social workers, and counselors—who want to deepen their understanding of resilience and learn practical strategies to support individuals facing adversity or distress.
-The program is especially relevant for those working in behavioral health, clinical psychology, counseling, trauma-informed care, and positive psychology.
-It is suitable for professionals at any stage of their career, from early-career practitioners to seasoned experts, and is applicable across a variety of settings such as mental health clinics, hospitals, schools, community organizations, and private practice.
+This training is intended for mental health professionals—including psychologists, social workers, and counselors—who are interested in understanding and fostering resilience in individuals facing adversity or distress.
+It is particularly relevant for those specializing in behavioral health, clinical psychology, counseling, trauma-informed care, and positive psychology interventions.

 • Experience Level